Staff Bios

 Susie Fiore

-Founder, Executive Director, Lead Instructor, Mountain Bike Coach, and Chief Bottle Washer
+Founder, Executive Director, Lead Instructor, Mountain Bike Coach

-After seven years splitting her seasons between working as an archeologist for the Forest Service and a supervisor in the children’s ski school, the dream of Field Institute of Taos became a reality.
+After seven years splitting her seasons between working as an archeologist for the U.S. Forest Service and a supervisor in the children’s ski school, the dream of Field Institute of Taos became a reality.
 In 1996, Field Institute of Taos was founded and a new, exciting journey began.
-It has been her role to grow the programming, cultivate donors and increase the capacity of FIT to reach more youth.
+In addition to leading groups herself, Susie’s role has included growing programs, cultivating donors, and increasing the capacity of FIT to reach more youth by increasing attention to diversity, equity, access, and inclusion.

-When she isn’t in the field with kids hiking and biking or in the office keeping up on administrative duties, planning, and scheming, Susie spends time skiing, camping, mountain biking, traveling, and going on as many adventures as possible (both big and small) with her family.
-Seeing the world through her son’s eyes brought new magic and watching him grow up in FIT has been incredible.
+When she isn’t hiking or biking in the field with kids or in the office keeping up on administrative duties, planning, and scheming, Susie spends time skiing, camping, mountain biking, traveling, and going on as many adventures as possible (both big and small) with her family.
+Seeing the world through her son’s eyes brought new magic and watching him grow up within FIT has been incredible.
 She thrives on this lifestyle where her world adapts with the changing seasons.
 Over the years, Susie has also been found teaching spinning and ski conditioning classes and personal training at a local gym as well as working in a local ski shop.

 Susie is a certified Wilderness First Responder.